-- Impact of the degree of visibility of one's actions (e.g. consumption behavior) on the decision to avoid/seek information - Analysis of different motives for information avoidance - Domains in which information avoidance happens particularly often (e.g. medical tests)
+- Impact of the degree of visibility of one's actions on the decision to avoid/seek information - Analysis of different motives for information avoidance - Domains in which information avoidance happens particularly often

-- How do expected costs/benefits for self- and other parties affect information avoidance? - Willingness to get (or not) tested for infectious diseases like Covid-19 - How should morally challenging information be optimally presented? (e.g. how should labels for socially responsible/environmental-friendly production be designed?) - (...)
+- How do expected costs/benefits for self- and other parties affect information avoidance? - Willingness to get (or not) tested for infectios diseases like Covid-19 - How should morally challenging information be optimally presented (e.g. labels for socially responsible/environmental-friendly production)? - (...)